The Dingoes: Reformation

 On 27 August 2009, The Dingoes were inducted into the Australian Recording Industry Association (ARIA) Hall of Fame alongside Kev Carmody, Little Pattie, Mental As Anything, and John Paul Young.
 They were inducted into the Hall of Fame by Richard Clapton and performed "Way Out West" and "Boy on the Run".
 Melbourne drummer Ashley Davies (ex-Wild Pumpkins at Midnight) joined Bois, Smith, Stockley, and Tolhurst in the reformed group which recorded Tracks in late 2009 and early 2010.
 The new album was released on 6 August 2010, coinciding with an Australia tour, it debuted at No. 14 on the ARIA Country Music Top 20 Chart.
 In October 2010, their debut album, The Dingoes (1974) was listed in the book, 100 Best Australian Albums.
+They toured with Joe Cocker in Australia for the 2011 "Day on the Green" concerts.

 In 2012 John Bois' memoir The Dingoes' Lament was published by Melbourne Books and at the end of December 2012 the group reformed (for possibly the last time) for a short series of concerts in Victoria.
 The lineup again comprised the four surviving original members, with Ashley Davies on drums, and the mini-tour included three sold-out shows at the Caravan Music Club in Oakleigh, Melbourne, where they were supported by Steve Hoy and Ross Hannaford.

 In May 2023, Smith's website was updated to announce his death at age 75.